Light pollution: Ecological impact

 A 2009 study also suggests deleterious impacts on animals and ecosystems because of perturbation of polarized light or artificial polarization of light (even during the day, because direction of natural polarization of sun light and its reflection is a source of information for a lot of animals).
 This form of pollution is named polarized light pollution (PLP).
 Unnatural polarized light sources can trigger maladaptive behaviors in polarization-sensitive taxa and alter ecological interactions.

 Lights on tall structures can disorient migrating birds.
 Estimates by the U.S. Fish and Wildlife Service of the number of birds killed after being attracted to tall towers range from four to five million per year to an order of magnitude higher.
 The Fatal Light Awareness Program (FLAP) works with building owners in Toronto, Ontario, Canada and other cities to reduce mortality of birds by turning out lights during migration periods.
 Another study has found that the lights produced by the Post Tower has affected 25 bird species.
 As a result, they discovered that decreasing the use of excessive lights increased the survival rate of bird species.

 Similar disorientation has also been noted for bird species migrating close to offshore production and drilling facilities.
 Studies carried out by Nederlandse Aardolie Maatschappij b.v.
 (NAM) and Shell have led to the development and trial of new lighting technologies in the North Sea.
 In early 2007, the lights were installed on the Shell production platform L15.
 The experiment proved a great success since the number of birds circling the platform declined by 50 to 90%.

 Birds migrate at night for several reasons.
-Save water from dehydration in hot day flying and part of the bird's navigation system works with stars in some way.
+They save water from dehydration in hot day flying, and part of the bird's navigation system works with stars in some way.
 With city light outshining the night sky, birds (and also about mammals) no longer navigate by stars.